Overview

 SAIC Counseling Services offers Predoctoral Advanced Externship training.
 At SAIC, we are committed to providing excellent training and support for our trainees as they serve the SAIC student body.
 Our philosophy of training reflects our value in helping pre-professionals develop advanced skills in multiculturalism, ethical provision of services, and professional identity.
 Our trainees are exposed to Counseling Services' essential roles and functions, including counseling and psychotherapy, crisis intervention, consultation and outreach programming.
 Detailed information about our program can be viewed below.
 Please email any questions to: Carly Hodge, Psy.D.
 Training Director, Counseling Services, chodge4@artic.edu.

-Our value in training is to increase the skillset and confidence of our trainees through a focus in the following areas: brief therapy, intake assessment and triage, consultation, clinical documentation, and crisis intervention.
+We offer our trainees the opportunity to increase their confidence and skills as clinicians by supervising them in the following areas: brief therapy, intake assessment and triage, clinical documentation and case conceptualization, case management, crisis intervention, and outreach programming.
 Additionally, we focus on general competencies such as ethical practice, multicultural competence and professional development.

 Expectations